Patrick-Jabba/Jogo-da-Velha/README.md

-# Jogo-da-Velha # 🤓
+# Tic-Tac-Toe # 🤓
-Criando seu próprio jogo da velha com HTML e Javascript
+Making my own Tic-Tac-Toe game with HTML and Javascript